Using Language to Build Bridges

 It is not uncommon to hear about two members of the UWC alumni community working in partnership - the experience of attending a UWC is notoriously effective in bringing people together, in a variety of different ways.
 This is the reality for Elisheva Rubin (Israel, UWC Atlantic College, 1999-2001) and Yonatan Korenstein (Israel, UWC Red Cross Nordic, 2001-2003), who as well as raising a family together, are co-founders of Bustan Galil, a non-profit Hebrew and Arabic bilingual nursery in Galilee that brings together Jewish and Arab children and their families.

 Elisheva, a teacher of both Hebrew and Arabic, and Yonatan, who has a background in children and youth psychiatry and counselling, have been working together with non-profit organisation The Orchard of Abraham's Children to operate Bustan Galil since 2016.
-The number of students at the nursery continue to grow each year, with 18 students (both Jewish and Arab) enrolled as of September 2017 - including Elisheva and Yonatan’s three-year-old child.
+The number of students at the nursery continue to grow each year, with 25 students (both Jewish and Arab) enrolled as of September 2018 - including Elisheva and Yonatan’s two children.

 For both Elisheva and Yonatan, their UWC experiences were essential in their understanding of the importance of multiculturalism and the value of peace and diversity: “the UWCs we attended had an immense impact on our lives: part of it immediate, while in other cases seeds were sown that affected our choices later on in life.”
 The first time either of the two met a Palestinian was at their respective UWC colleges, meetings which they say caused them to drastically reevaluate parts of their prior education and worldview.